 Without sales there is no business.
 Without order fulfillment, there are no sales.

-Video: What is Order Fulfillment?
+Video: What Is Order Fulfillment?

-Order Fulfillment Process
+Order Fulfillment Explained

 The order fulfillment process takes place in one or more distribution centers and typically involves inventory management, supply chain management, order processing, quality control and support for customers that need to report problems or make product exchanges or returns.